 Jim Ng – Best SEO Marketing

-He fell in love with SEO and realised how a user with a search intent to buy will benefit companies and businesses to prosper with sales.
-Jim has been mentored by notable SEO consultant like Ruan Marinho.
-Ruan is ranked on the first page of Google for competitive keywords like “Ubersuggest” and #1 for “New York SEO”.
+He fell in love with SEO and realized how a user with a search intent to buy will benefit companies and businesses to prosper with sales.
+Jim has been mentored by notable SEO consultants like Ruan Marinho.
+Ruan is ranked on the front pages of Google for competitive keywords like “Ubersuggest” and #1 for “New York SEO”.

-Jim has deep technical SEO skills and walks the talk by performing SEO for his own agency’s site.
+Jim has SEO skills and walks the talk by performing SEO for his own agency’s site.
 He currently ranks on page #1 for the term, “SEO consultant Singapore”.
-This achievement was unlocked for a domain with an age of less than 5 months.
+This achievement was unlocked for a domain under 5 months.

 Joseph Ho – E-Alchemists

-In 2011, Ho founded E-Alchemists to provide the much-needed SEO services in Singapore.
+In 2011, Ho founded E-Alchemists to provide SEO services in Singapore.
 Since then, he has grown the company into a one-stop online marketing services provider.
-Besides having extensive SEO skills, he is proficient in the following:
+Besides having extensive SEO skills, he delivers services in the following: